Ensembl/gti-genesearch/doc/search/implementations.md

 ## Flattening implementation

 The Elastic implementations implicitly support nesting, and the gene search contains transcripts as sub-objects.
-However, some times we need to 'flatten' results to subobjects e.g. transcripts.
+However, some times we need to 'flatten' results to sub-objects e.g. transcripts.
 This can be carried out using instances of `ESSearchFlatten` which flattens returned results to a specified target.
 For instance, if the target is "transcripts" then the documents are split to provide a list of documents representing each transcript.
 Any gene level fields are attached to each transcript.
 For instance, consider a query matching the following gene:
 ```
 {
   id:"123",